Last updated on December 23, 2022.

-There are inspirational and motivated people all over the world.
-People who amaze us and withstand the negativity.
-It is even more inspiring when a woman overcomes the obstacles she faces.
+There are inspirational and motivated women all over the world.
+Women who amaze us, withstand the negativity and overcome the obstacles she faces.

-I discovered Isatou Ceesay through my local library.
-I had requested several children’s books about plastic, and I found One Plastic Bag: Isatou Ceesay and the Recycling Women of the Gambia, by Miranda Paul.
+I discovered One Plastic Bag: Isatou Ceesay and the Recycling Women of the Gambia, by Miranda Paul, at my local library.
 Upon reading this book to my son, I was really impressed with this story.
 Check to see if your local library offers it!

 I felt that she is so inspirational that I should dedicate a whole post to her.
 She has been committed to upcycling plastic bags and reducing waste in The Gambia since the 1990s.
 The waste problem in The Gambia really bothered her.
 Plastic and trash were everywhere.
 The landscape was littered.
-Some used plastic to make fires burn faster, but the toxins released in the fumes when burning plastic is unimaginable.
+People used plastic to make fires burn faster, but the toxins released in the fumes from burning plastic are unimaginable.
 She decided she would find a way to recycle or upcycle some of the plastic waste.

 More than just recycling

 But her story is not just about recycling and plastic.
 It’s also about empowering women and improving the standard of living!
-The book tells the story at a children’s level about how she had to work in secret in the beginning because people laughed.
-I read that it was illegal for women to work at the time, and that’s why she worked in secret.
-In any case, she began making recycled plastic bag purses.
-Isatou hired a few women to help and hired more as time went on, even establishing a women’s cooperative to craft and sell items for income.
-The business kept growing and it helped the landscape, the people, and the economy.
+The book tells the story at a children’s level about how she had to work in secret in the beginning because it was illegal for women to work at the time, and people ridiculed her.
+But she began making recycled plastic bag purses.
+Isatou hired a few women to help and hired more as time went on, even establishing a women’s cooperative to craft and sell the items for income.
+The business kept growing and it helped the environment, the people, and the economy.